iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

-- **Markdown**: Syntax highlighting in fenced code blocks should use the `usage` and `dvc` custom languages. `usage` is employed to show `dvc help` commands output in each command reference doc. `dvc` can be used to show [DVC-file](/doc/user-guide/dvc-file-format) contents, or examples of console commands and their output.
+- **Markdown**: Syntax highlighting in fenced code blocks should use the `usage` and `dvc` custom languages. `usage` is employed to show `dvc help` commands output in each command reference doc. `dvc` can be used to show [DVC-file](/doc/user-guide/dvc-file-format) contents, or examples of terminal commands and their output.

 > Check out any of the command reference `.md` source code to get a better idea.